 Even shrimp products marked as “organic” are not much better.
 One out of four such items tested positive for multidrug-resistant bacteria.
 Cooking the shrimp does not make them safe either.
-If such antibiotic-resistant bacteria were ingested, it might end up sharing resistance genes with other bacteria inside your gut.
+If such antibiotic-resistant bacteria were ingested, they might end up sharing resistance genes with other bacteria inside your gut.

 Meanwhile, the Global Aquaculture Alliance (GAA) has lashed out at the CBC report. “[It is] misleading and damaging to single out imported shrimp… Antimicrobial-resistant bacteria is naturally occurring in the environment, so we don’t know if the contamination even occurred at the farm level — that was really a leap,” Steven Hedlund, communications manager at GAA, said to Seafood Source.

-As far as shrimp imports are concerned, Vietnam is Canada’s biggest supplier.
+As far as imports are concerned, Vietnam is Canada’s biggest supplier.
 The Asian nation accounted for nearly 27 percent of shrimp imports by value in 2017.
 Canada is the 13th largest importer of shrimp in the world and has been increasingly sourcing it from countries like Vietnam and India.
-Meanwhile, shrimp imports from Thailand were cut back last year.
+Meanwhile, imports from Thailand were cut back last year.

 India and Vietnam see themselves as rivals when it comes to Canada’s shrimp imports.
 Both countries enjoy zero percent tax on frozen shrimp coded HS 030617.
 Vietnamese exporters have been advised to improve packaging and labeling quality to increase their share of exports to Canada.